bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 items passing the filter routine.
 Treat this argument as read-only.

 ### Sorting
+As mentioned above in the **fields** section, you can make columns sortable.
+Clciking on sortable a column header will sort the column in ascending direction, while clicking on it again will switch the direction or sorting.
+Clicking on a non-sortable column will clear the sorting.

+You can control which column is pre-sorted and the order of sorting (ascending or descending).
+To pre-specify the column to be sorted, set the `sort-by` prop to the field's key.
+Set the sort direction by setting `sort-desc` to either `true` (for descending) or `false` (for ascending, the default).

+The props `sort-by` and `sort-desc` can be turned into _two-way_ props by adding the `.sync` modifier.
+Your bound variables will then be updated accordingly based on the current sort critera.
+See the [Vue docs](http://vuejs.org/v2/guide/components.html#sync-Modifier) for details on the `.sync` prop modifier

+#### Sort-Compare routine
 The built-in default `sort-compare` function sorts the specified field `key` based on the data in the underlying record object.
 The field value is first stringified if it is an object, and then sorted.

-The default `sort-compare` routine **cannot** sort neither virtual columns, nor based on the custom rendering of the field data (which is used only for presentation).
+The default `sort-compare` routine **cannot** sort virtual columns, nor sort based on the custom rendering of the field data (which is used only for presentation).
 For this reason, you can provide your own custom sort compare routine by passing a function reference to the prop `sort-compare`.